 - The dorsal zone, at the shoulder blade level

-It ends up causing immobility in the affected areas, discomfort and pain to those who are suffering from them.
+It can cause immobility in the affected areas, discomfort and pain to those who are suffering from them.

-However, getting rid of a muscle contracture is an easy job if you know the methods to do it.
+However, getting rid of a muscle contracture is easy if you know the methods to do it.

 If you were looking for a way to quickly and effectively get rid of contractures, you will find more than one answer in this article.
 Don’t miss out!